LoginRadius/docs/content/tutorial/java/index.md

 >
 > If return_url is of frontend, pass the token to backend JAVA API (eg: http://localhost:8080) from the application.
 Or you can use the path of the back end API as the return_url.

+Navigate to this directory `java-sdk/demo/src/main/java/com/demo`

-Add the following API snippet to `LoginRadiusService.java`to get the user profile using the access token:
+There, locate following file `LoginRadiusService.java` and add the following API snippet to get the user profile using the access token:

 ```
 public String getUserProfileByAccessToken(HttpServletRequest request) {